LuiCat/luicat.github.io/_posts/2018-05-19-2D-clipping-in-unity.md

 ## In the beginning

 This mini-project is for gaining better understand of higher-dimension clipping procedures by making a script of 2D clipping algorithm, which generates an outline of clipped area of a 3D object with a plane.
 All tests based on Unity's standard assets.

+Also to be clarified, I have been using the wrong term "clip" for cross-section when I wrote this post.
+Sorry if this is confusing.

 ## Choice of input / output contents